KxSystems/docs/docs/ml/automl/userguide/index.md

 -   `tab` is an unkeyed tabular dataset which has the same schema as the input data from the run specified in `fpath`
 -   `dt` is the date of a run as a q date, or string representation i.e. `"yyyy.mm.dd"`
--   `tm` is the time of a run as a q time or string representation either in the form `"hh:mm:ss.xxx"/"hh.mm.ss.xxx"`.
+-   `tm` is the time of a run as a q time, or string representation either in the form `"hh:mm:ss.xxx"/"hh.mm.ss.xxx"`.

 returns the target predictions for new data based on a previously fitted model and workflow.